moshemalawach/libertai-tg-bot/README.md

 After you have obtained a token, you must export a variable called `TG_TOKEN` with the token as the value at runtime.

+Scripts assume this variable is contained within a `.env` file at the root of this repository.

 ## Configuration

 See config.yml for the default configuration.